 If all the love in the universe could be represented by a single fruit, which one would it be?
 An apple or a strawberry?

-So here is my third Valentine’s Day recipe gift to you as we continue our countdown to the big day: a vegan Strawberry Boondi Raita, a perfect accompaniment to the Asparagus and Saffron Biryani and the Pink Lentils with Roasted Mushrooms that I’ve just shared with you.
+So here is my third Valentine's Day recipe gift to you as we continue our countdown to the big day: a vegan Strawberry Boondi Raita, a perfect accompaniment to the Vegetable Biryani and the Vegan Pink Lentils with Roasted Mushrooms that I've just shared with you.

 Staying with our theme of arousing and heart-healthy foods for our Valentine's Day meal, strawberries have been considered aphrodisiacs since ancient times, and they are nourishing food for the old ticker.
 Like all berries they are packed with antioxidants and studies show they lower heart-disease risk.
 How much more perfect can this edible Valentine get?